Regional Certifying Body

 - Salary rates of similarly qualified Australian employees currently employed or evidence of market salary (Form Attached).

-A processing fee of $500 plus GST (total $550 non-refundable) is required at this stage.
+A processing fee of $500 for member businesses or $550 for non members plus GST (non-refundable) is required at this stage.
 Payment can be made by cheque when submitting documentation or by Electronic Funds Transfer (EFT).
-The Mount Isa Chamber of Commerce then processes and certifies or rejects the application.
+Commerce North West then processes and certifies or rejects the application.

 The application is returned to the employer.
 The application, along with any other required documentation is then forwarded to DIAC for consideration with the new online system effective July 1, 2012.

-Please note that certification of a nomination by the Mount Isa Chamber of Commerce does not guarantee that it will be approved by DIAC.
+Please note that certification of a nomination by the Commerce North West does not guarantee that it will be approved by DIAC.

 Skills Matching Database: